 The focus of our study is the national implementation of fetal ES, within the newly reconfigured NHS Genomic Medicine Service in England.
+The NHS Genomic Medicine Service (GMS) consolidates all genomic testing into a unified national service that is delivered through seven regional NHS Genomic Laboratory Hubs (GLHs) and their linked NHS Genomic Medicine Service Alliances (GMSAs) with a national Genomic Test Directory which dictates which genomic tests are available through this service.
 Fetal ES will initially be performed through two of the seven GLHs (North Thames GLH and Central and South GLH) who will be referred parents from throughout the UK.
-Fetal ES will ultimately be delivered through all seven GLHs who will be referred parents from fetal medicine units (FMUs) and clinical geneticists in their defined geographical areas.
-As such, the setting for all WSs will be the seven GLHs and their linked clinical genetic services and FMUs.
-To compare service organisation, delivery and attitudes across the GLHs, case studies will be conducted in each GLH.
+Fetal ES will ultimately be delivered through all seven GLHs and the 17 genetic services that underpin them.
+Parents will be referred from fetal medicine units (FMUs) and clinical geneticists in their defined geographical areas.
+As such, the setting for all WSs will be the seven GLHs and their linked across the GLHs, case studies will be conducted in each GLH.
 Recruitment of health professionals and parents will be from each GLH thereby including multiple fetal medicine and maternity units across England to ensure representation of each GLH and maximal variation in the ethnic and social diversity seen in the populations attending the units in each GLH's geography.